kspkritika/SCL_3_beer/README.md

 91 Bottles of Beer on the wall, take one down, pass it around.

 90 Bottles of Beer on the wall, take one down, pass it around.

+89 Bottles of Beer on the wall, take one down, pass it around.

+87 Bottles of Beer on the wall, take one down, pass it around.

+85 Bottles of Beer on the wall, take one down, pass it around.

+83 Bottles of Beer on the wall, take one down, pass it around.

+81 Bottles of Beer on the wall, take one down, pass it around.